 Tim and Kathy Rice

-Tim and Kathy Rice are medical missionaries serving at the Vanga Evangelical Hospital in the Democratic Republic of Congo.
+Tim and Kathy are medical missionaries serving at the Vanga Evangelical Hospital in the Democratic Republic of Congo.
 They are from St. Lewis, MO where they served at the Saint Lewis University.
 Through short-term service in Vanga they became acquainted with Dr. Dan Fountain, who at the time was serving at the hospital, and is now retired.
-Dr. Rice has taken Dan’s place, and along with his wife they will be training nursing and medical students for Christian centered who person care.
+Tim has taken Dan’s place, and along with Kathy they train nursing and medical students for Christ centered whole-person care.
 Their vision is to train the next generation of Congolese doctors and nurses in Christ-centered, whole-person care, empowering them to use the limited resources available to restore life and health across the D.R. of Congo.
 To learn more about Tim and Kathy, click here.

 Emerson and Ivy Wu

-Emerson and Ivy Wu began their ministry with ABC International Ministries in 2014.
-They began their ministry in Macau by assisting in the training of young Christian workers at the Macau Bible Institute .
+Emerson and Ivy began their ministry with ABC International Ministries in 2014.
+They began their work in Macau by assisting in the training of young Christian workers at the Macau Bible Institute .
 They have now been moved to Hong Kong and will be ministering to the larger realm of Chinese churches.
 Their area now includes Macau, Hong Kong and Mainland China, as Directors of Global Chinese Training Ministry.

-They will work with overseas partners and ABC International Ministries personnel to identify strategic locations to provide discipleship and pastoral training.
-Building on their service experience in church and campus ministries in Ohio and at the Macau Bible Institute, they will help Christian training centers and Bible schools to run assessments and improve their curricula, libraries and faculty development.
+They work with overseas partners and ABC International Ministries personnel to identify strategic locations to provide discipleship and pastoral training.
+Building on their service experience in church and campus ministries in Ohio and at the Macau Bible Institute, they help Christian training centers and Bible schools to run assessments and improve their curricula, libraries and faculty development.